loyalperson/TradeNote/README.md

 ##### Avoiding P&L Discrepancy
 To avoid open positions and/or P&L Discrepancy when importing swing trades, please make sure of the following.
 1. Begin importing from a point in time where you were flat (no previous open positions).
-If you begin importing from a point in time where you had pre-existing positions, there is a chance the data will be incorrect as TradeNote doesn’t know about these existing positions.
+If you begin importing from a point in time where you had pre-existing positions, there is a chance the data will be incorrect as NoeticTrader doesn’t know about these existing positions.
 2. Alternatively, before importing your file, if you know it contains execution(s) from an open position (and that you're closing or adding to), simply remove that/these execution(s).

 Example 1 (recommended)
 - You remember that on the 10th of August 2022 you did not have any open trades from before the 10th of August 2022
 - You import your trades between 10/08/22-30/11/2023.
 - From there, if you later decide to import trades before 10/08/22 they will likely be inaccurate and cause future discrepancies.
-- If you import trades in between the dates, for example on the 12/03/2023, it will say "already imported" (this is standard TradeNote behavior - you cannot import already imported dates)
+- If you import trades in between the dates, for example on the 12/03/2023, it will say "already imported" (this is standard NoeticTrader behavior - you cannot import already imported dates)
 - If you import trades after 30/11/23 it will work.
-- The best is to start with a clean TradeNote database but it is not mandatory as long as you respect these steps.
+- The best is to start with a clean NoeticTrader database but it is not mandatory as long as you respect these steps.

 Example 2 (advanced)
 - You want to start your imports 10th of August 2022, but you know you have 1 open trade from before.